lionheart27786/CodeAlpha_tasks/README.md

 After training, the model's performance and accuracy can be observed by analyzing the training history and validation results.
 Evaluate the model on test data to assess its real-world performance.

-## License

-This project is licensed under the [MIT License](LICENSE).

-Feel free to contribute, report issues, or submit pull requests!

----

-Replace placeholders such as `your-username` in URLs with your actual GitHub username.
-Additionally, include any specific details about the project, its dependencies, or usage that are not covered in this generic template.